FastRoutervs.Portkey

 - Useful for multimodal product workflows

 Use Portkey.
-The marketplace breadth is genuinely the deepest in the category.
+The marketplace breadth is genuinely deepest in the category.

 Talk to PAN about the Prisma AIRS bundle.
-Single procurement, single security review, single throat to choke.
+Single procurement, single security review.

 Pin Portkey Gateway (the OSS repo) at a known-good version.
-Use it as a contingency.
-If you need both managed convenience and OSS optionality, the answer is "both" rather than "either."
+Use it as a contingency alongside a managed product.

 No. PAN has stated existing customers continue to be supported and the deal closes in PAN's Q4 fiscal 2026.
 Day-to-day operations are unchanged.
 The risk is forward-looking — what gets built (or doesn't) over the next 12–24 months.